 5 Updating Observer

-Observer is continually developed and enhanced and new releases are published regularly.
-Also bugfix releases are published.
-Therefore it might be possible that you want to update to a newer release than the one actually installed.
+Netavis Observer is continually developed and new releases with additional features and bug fixes are published on a regular basis.
+Therefore, it might be possible that you want to update to a newer version than the one currently installed.